-A major difference in the current architecture compared to [2] is the use of the p-norm nonlinearity [15], which is a dimension reducing non-linearity. p-norm units with group size of 10 and p=2 were used across all neural networks in our experiments, based on the observations made in [15].
-More recent experiments in our TDNN framework show that that ReLU nonlinearity may actually perform better in this context than p-norm, but the full details were not ready in time for this paper.
+A major difference in the current architecture compared to [2] is the use of the p-norm nonlinearity [15], which is a dimension reducing non-linearity. p-norm units with group size of 10 and p=2 were used across all neural networks in our experiments, based on the observations made in [15] 1 .

+1More recent experiments in our TDNN framework show that that ReLU nonlinearity may actually perform better in this context than p-norm, but the full details were not ready in time for this paper and these results are not presented here.